Vanished

 From an award-winning historian of race, science and empire, a path-breaking and poignant history of extinction as a scientific idea, an imperial legacy and a political choice

-Anyone alive today is among a tiny fraction of the once living: over 90 percent of species that ever lived are now extinct.
+Anyone alive today is among a tiny fraction of the once living: over 90% of species that ever existed are now extinct.
 How did we come to think of ourselves as survivors in a world where species can vanish forever, or as capable of pushing our planet to the verge of a sixth mass extinction?

-Extinction, Sadiah Qureshi shows us, is a surprisingly modern concept.
+Extinction, Sadiah Qureshi shows us, is a surprisingly modern concept – and a phenomenon that’s not as natural as we might think.
 In Europe until the late eighteenth century, species were considered perfect and unchanging creations of God.
-Then in the age of revolutions, scientists gathered enough fossil evidence to piece together that mammoth bones, for example, were not just large elephants but a lost species that once roamed the Earth.
-Extinction went from being viewed as theologically dangerous to pervasive, even natural.
+Then in the age of revolutions, scientists gathered enough fossil evidence to determine that mammoth bones, for example, were not just large elephants but a lost species that once roamed the Earth alongside ancient humans.
+Extinction went from being regarded as theologically dangerous to pervasive, and even inevitable.

-Yet Europeans and Americans quickly used the idea that extinction was a natural process to justify persecution and genocide, predicting that nations from Newfoundland’s Beothuk to Aboriginal Australians were doomed to die out from imperial expansion.
+Yet Vanished shows us that extinction is more than a scientific idea; it’s a political choice that has led to devasting consequences.
+Europeans and Americans quickly used the notion that extinction was a natural process to justify persecution and genocide, predicting that nations from Newfoundland’s Beothuk to Aboriginal Australians were doomed to die out from imperial expansion.

 A marvellous, troubling, moving and important book lit with hope, Vanished is an intellectually acute history of both the idea and the reality of extinction.
 In a series of fascinating examples ranging from the fates of entire peoples to the remains of a single bird in a museum, Qureshi illumines how our ideas of extinction have been forged and shaped by myriad things, from the intellectual debates of eighteenth-century naturalists to the brutal history of colonialism and the political context of the Cold War.
 I learned so much from Vanished and am so grateful for it -- Helen Macdonald, author of H is for Hawk